Dear Fifth/Sixth Grade Educators,

 Exhibit timetable is as follows:

-Educators incorporate the Environmental Pathways: Where does my food go? unit into their classroom curricula (available free online at: https://pathways.mste.illinois.edu/).
-Students learn about food waste diversion and why it is important.
+Educators incorporate the Environmental Pathways: How Does a Bulb Light? unit into their classroom curricula (available free online at: https://pathways.mste.illinois.edu/).
+Students learn about energy, electricity use, and power sources and how they relate to climate change.

-Students create posters or written works relating to the theme focus.
+Students create posters or written works relating to the theme focus: Get Energized About Slowing Down Climate Change!

-Teachers and/or students submit entries (ID and release form) via email to: Kristi.Morris@illinois.gov.
-Entries must be submitted electronically by February 1, 2021.
+Teachers submit up to eight entries (along with ID and release form) to the Illinois EPA for judging.
+Entries must be submitted or postmarked by February 1, 2022.

 Informational resources can be found on the following web sites: